The purposes of the Club are:

 14. Any person seeking to be elected, or accepting a nomination for election, to the board of directors as a sitting officer must first be a member in good standing for a period of no less than a year.

 Part 3 — Meetings of Members

-10 General meetings of the society must be held at the time and place, in accordance with the Society Act, that the directors decide.
+15. General meetings of the society may be held at the time and place that the directors decide.

-14 The first annual general meeting of the society must be held not more than 15 months after the date of incorporation and after that an annual general meeting must be held at least once in every calendar year and not more than 15 months after the holding of the last preceding annual general meeting.
+19. The first annual general meeting of the society must be held not more than 15 months after the date of incorporation and after that, an annual general meeting must be held at least once in every calendar year and not more than 15 months after the holding of the last preceding annual general meeting.